 - A half gutter can be used to cover a trench of newly-sown seeds to deter pigeons, mice etc until such time as the seedling is of a decent height.

-- Use a half gutter filled with compost and sow peas or sweet peas.
+- Use a half gutter filled with compost to sow peas or sweet peas.
 Once large enough to plant out, prepare a trench, with support if necessary, more or less the same width and length as the gutter, and slide the contents of the gutter straight into the trench.

 - Space saving method of growing cucurbits (melon, squash, courgette, cucumber etc).
 Drive a 7ft stake into the ground, plant the cucurbit next to the pole and once the plant starts to grow tendrils, gently attach these to the pole so the plant grows upwards.
 Pick off the yellowing leaves as they appear at the bottom.